 My Book About Me: Bridging Generations

 I expect traditional books to stay in print for decades.
 The same doesn't necessarily hold true of journals you write in.
 Thus I was surprised to see that Dr. Suess' My Book About Me was still being sold on a wide scale and still being written in by a new generation of children.
-I mean, didn't I have one of those when I was little?
+Didn't I have one of those when I was little?

-Oh, yes, I did -- and the fact is, I still have it, though it's been more than 30 years since I wrote in it.
+Oh, yes, I did have that book.
+And the fact is, I still have it, though it's been more than 30 years since I wrote in it.
 It's hardback, and it still looks the same: the penciled and re-penciled letters and numbers, the eraser marks.
 As Emerson said when beholding a river that he had pondered as a six-year-old child, "These are the same, but I am not the same."

 I suspect I got my book for Christmas when I was in first grade -- back when "I can read it myself" was still a big deal.
 One page declares that on my next birthday, I would have seven candles.
 In classic first grade style, the seven is written backwards.
 There are pages, though, that were probably done later than first grade.
 I am guessing that I was in second grade when I wrote that I wanted to be a teacher (in mostly cursive letters) and that I was older yet when I copied a picture of a purple and yellow Dr. Seuss bird.